Last updated 2025-12-20

 Industry average net margin: ~25% | Average annual growth: ~4%

-Where your law firm falls within the 1.5x to 3.5x SDE range depends on five professional services-specific factors that buyers evaluate during due diligence.
+Where your law firm falls within the 1.5x to 3.5x SDE range depends on a handful of law firm-specific factors that buyers evaluate during due diligence.
 Strengthening these areas before listing can materially increase your sale price.
 When you run a valuation with your actual financials, our calculator adjusts the baseline multiple based on exactly these factors.

 The industry average net margin for law firm businesses is approximately 25% with annual sector growth of roughly 4%.
 Businesses that consistently exceed these benchmarks tend to command multiples closer to 3.5x SDE.